Envisics raises $50 million to bring AR holographic displays to car windshields

 — Daimler AG (@Daimler) July 10, 2020

-According to Christmas, Envisics display technology is unique in the way that it “electronically manipulates the speed of light to create true holographic imagery” in three dimensions.
+According to Christmas, Envisics’ display technology is unique in the way it “electronically manipulates the speed of light to create true holographic imagery” in three dimensions.

 “This approach has a significant number of benefits, including class-leading resolution, ultra-wide color gamut and significantly lower power consumption, and the ability to create multiple images at different distances simultaneously,” he told VentureBeat.

-While Envisics has previously raised outside funding, Christmas said the company won’t be revealing how much it had raised or from whom.
-However, its current roster of big-name strategic backers is indicative of where its technology will ultimately end up, with Hyundai Mobis confirming that it will jointly develop “autonomous driving-specialized AR HUDs” with Envisics, with plans to enter mass production by 2025.
+While Envisics had previously raised outside funding, Christmas said the company won’t be revealing how much it had raised or from whom.
+However, its current roster of big-name strategic backers suggests where its technology will ultimately end up.
+Hyundai Mobis has confirmed it will jointly develop “autonomous driving-specialized AR HUDs” with Envisics, with plans to enter mass production by 2025.

-Earlier this year, GM’s Cadillac also teased a new car called Lyriq, which sports a dual-pane HUD capable of displaying two images at different depths on the windshield at the same time.
-The car isn’t expected on the market until 2023, but with today’s investment news we now know beyond a reasonable doubt that Envisics is providing the technology for this particular feature.
+Earlier this year, GM’s Cadillac also teased a new car called Lyriq, which sports a dual-pane HUD capable of displaying two images at different depths at the same time.
+The car isn’t expected on the market until 2023, but today’s investment news indicates beyond a reasonable doubt that Envisics is providing the technology for this particular feature.